MicrosoftDocs/win32/desktop-src/winmessenger/im-imessengercontact.md

 ---
 title: IMessengerContact interface
 description: Do not use.
 The primary interface for an individual MessengerContact object (the local representation of a remote user).
-Each contact in the contact list exists as its own MessengerContact object. ms.assetid: '7854cfd9-5a56-4643-ba98-c9e30110ab89'
+Each contact in the contact list exists as its own MessengerContact object. ms.assetid: 7854cfd9-5a56-4643-ba98-c9e30110ab89
+keywords:
+- IMessengerContact interface Windows Messenger
-keywords: ["IMessengerContact interface Windows Messenger", "IMessengerContact interface Windows Messenger , described"]
+- IMessengerContact interface Windows Messenger , described
 topic_type:
 - apiref
 api_name: